Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Convergence

+On the other hand, the $\cC^{5/2}$ regularity assumption on $v$ makes the justification of \eqref{e:functional_equation} much more straightforward, without the need to show the additional regularity of $D \bar{\psi}^{\eps,\ell}$.
+It only uses the qualitative fact that $v$ has more than two derivatives but not any quantitative information on its $\cC^{5/2}$ norm.
+We will use Theorem~\ref{thm:functional_equation} for $v = \widetilde{v}_\eps [t]$, which does belong to $\cC^{5/2}$ for every $\eps>0$. \end{rmk}

 \begin{rmk} The above construction leverages the first-order term in \eqref{e:xi_formal_eq} to cancel the potentially divergent first term in \eqref{e:natural_drift} and proceeds inductively.
 This gives the recursive identity \eqref{e:functional_equation}.
-One may wonder if it is possible to use together the first and second-order terms in \eqref{e:xi_formal_eq}, which requires solving the second-order functional PDE (for $\psi_{cor}^\eps$)
+One may wonder if it is possible to use together the first and second-order terms in \eqref{e:xi_formal_eq}.
+This leads to the second-order functional PDE (for $\psi_{cor}^\eps$)

+Let $\Phi_\eps^t(v)$ be the solution to \eqref{e:main_eqn} at time $t$ with initial data $v$.
+At least formally, one can check the expression

-At least formally, one can write down an expression of the candidate solution by replacing the deterministic flow $F^t$ with the expectation of the corresponding random flow.
-But making this procedure rigorous requires some exponential mixing of the original SPDE, defined on an interval of size $\eps^{-\frac{1}{2}}$.
+satisfies \eqref{e:infinite_pde_2nd}.
+But making this procedure rigorous requires understanding exponential mixing of the original SPDE \eqref{e:main_eqn} with noise acting on an interval of size $\eps^{-\frac{1}{2}}$.
 We leave it for further investigation. \end{rmk}

-The statements in Theorems~\ref{thm:derivativesOfPsicork} and~\ref{thm:functional_equation} seem heuristically clear from the expressions \eqref{e:psi_bar_k} and \eqref{e:psi_cor_k}.
-However, the expression \eqref{e:psi_bar_k} is only formal since it involves integration in whole spacetime, and even the well-posedness of this expression is not a priori clear.
-This is in fact part of Theorem~\ref{thm:derivativesOfPsicork}.
-Furthermore, the first term on the left-hand side of \eqref{e:functional_equation} also requires $D \bar{\psi}^{(\ell)}(v)$ to be in certain regularity space in order for the operation to be well defined.

-The rigorous justification of Theorems~\ref{thm:derivativesOfPsicork} and~\ref{thm:functional_equation} turns out to be nontrivial, and involves detailed analysis of the high-order derivatives of the deterministic flow $(F^t)_{t \geq 0}$.
-Hence we postpone their proofs to the next sections, and proceed by assuming them for the moment.
+The statements in Theorems~\ref{thm:derivativesOfPsicork}, ~\ref{thm:zeta_continuity_bound} and~\ref{thm:functional_equation} seem heuristically clear from the expressions \eqref{e:psi_bar_eps_ell} and \eqref{e:psi_cor_eps_ell}.
+However, the expression \eqref{e:psi_bar_eps_ell} is only formal since it involves integration in whole time, and even the well-posedness of this expression is not a priori clear.
+This is part of Theorem~\ref{thm:derivativesOfPsicork}.
+The rigorous justification of these theorems turns out to be nontrivial, and involves detailed analysis of all high-order derivatives of the deterministic flow $(F^t)_{t \geq 0}$.
+Hence we defer their proofs to the next sections, and proceed by assuming them for now.